actuarialcat/COMP2113_project/README.md

 ## Brief identification of the team members

 Fong Cheuk Ting, u3035688784
 Leung Chak Sum, 3035470905
+*Important!!!
+The contribution graph is messed up.
+Fong Cheuk Ting's contribution should minus 10082 lines.*
 ## Game description
 Sweeper Dungeon is a rougue-like RPG combined with minsweeper.
-You are a treasure seeker who sneak into a 8 storey dungeon overwhelmed with dangerous monsters to steal the ultimate treasure at the top floor.
+You are a the most greedy treasure seeker in the world who sneak into a 8 storey dungeon overwhelmed with dangerous monsters to gather as much treasure as possible.
 You have the amazing "minesweeper" ability to sense the presence of surroundings' ememies.
-Use this power wisely to avoid encountering monsters as much as possible such that you won't run out of stamina before getting the ultimate treasure.
-There are also mysterious merchants and useful treasures scattered across the dungeon to help you survive till the end.
+Use this power wisely to avoid encountering monsters as much as possible.
+There are also special items inside the dungeon which helps you survived longer.

 Player start on 1st floor with 30 health.
-Everytime you enter a new floor, every tile except your starting location will be "?".
+Everytime you enter a new floor, every tile except 3x3 area of your starting location will be "?".
 Unlike traditional minsweeper game where you can click any tile you wish, treasure seeker doesn't have the ability of teleport.
-You can only reveal and move to the 4 tiles next your current position by pressing up, down, left and right key.
+You can only reveal and move to the 4 tiles next your current position by pressing w/a/s/d key.
 Whenever you reveal a "?" tile, there are three basic possible outcome:

 1)empty tile: nothing will happen
-2)monster tile: a monster immediately ambush you, then you will lose health, you must kill all revealed monsters before stairing up
+2)monster tile: a monster immediately ambush you, losing decent amount of hp
-3)items tile: an items (e.g. gold, potion, treasure box) will appear on the tile, you can press the key one more time to obtain it
+3)items tile: an items (e.g. hp potion, treasure chest) will appear on the tile, you can press the same key again to obtain it

 After a tile become an empty tile, a number ranged from 0 to 8 will appear on the tile to indicate the number of surroundings' enemies.
 Player can only move to a number tile.

+Legend has it that the dungeon has infinite floor, your goal is collect as much treasure as possible before running out of hp.
 ## Requirements Mapping
 The following table show the mapping between our features and coding requirement 1-5.